ArmmyC/MazeVisualizer/README.md

 The project currently compares three approaches: Bidirectional Dijkstra, A* with Manhattan-distance heuristic, and a configurable Genetic Algorithm.

-> [!NOTE]
-> The repository is still named `MazeVisualizer`, but **PathLens** is a shorter project name that better fits the app's purpose: inspecting pathfinding behavior visually.

 ## Overview

 ```text